 Inspection of the shoulder can reveal swelling, erythema or a joint effusion.
 In cases of associated rotator cuff pathology muscle atrophy of the supraspinatus or infraspinatus can be seen.
 However, the shoulder can often be normal on isolated inspection.
 Examination of the remainder of the extremities should be performed to look for systemic signs of inflammatory arthritis including rheumatoid nodules or involvement of the small joints of the hand and wrist.
 Shoulder range of motion will often be restricted, presenting at first with isolated loss of active motion due to pain, which will progress to loss of both active and passive motion and joint contractures as disease severity increases.
 Crepitation of the joint can be appreciated as the disease reaches advanced stages.

 The earliest sign of inflammatory arthritis on radiograph is regional osteopenia.
-This typically progresses to loss of joint space, periarticular erosions and cysts, and culminates with bone loss of both the humeral head and glenoid. (
+This typically progresses to loss of joint space, periarticular erosions and cysts, and culminates with bone loss of both the humeral head and glenoid.
+(Figure 1 and Figure 2) Superior migration of the humeral head and superior glenoid bone wear will be encountered in those with tearing of the rotator cuff.

 Special diagnostic tests (injections, EMGs, etc)